awawa-dev/HyperSPI/README.md

 - SPI doesn't have any data integration check.
 But AWA protocol does have one
 - you don't need to have 2Mb capable serial port on your ESP board
 - SPI transmission is much lighter than serial communication
-- There is a hardware limitation for the Rpi current design...even if you connect your grabber using USB2.0 mode, working serial port driver (used by Adalight) results in quite a large overall USB transfer.
+- There is a hardware limitation for the Rpi current design...even if you connect your grabber using USB2.0 mode, working serial port driver (used by Adalight) results in quite a large drop in overall USB transfer.
 So we can replace Adalight with a pure SPI data transfer as an alternative
 - I needed it and I was able to implemented it 😉

 # Hardware connection